Patient vs. Impatient Personality Traits

 Within the workplace, your coworkers and employees all fall somewhere on the scale between impatient and patient.
 The ramifications of this personality trait go far beyond how people respond to the coffee maker taking too long to brew; impatient and patient people have different ways of tackling new projects, providing support to colleagues, and more.

-Read on to learn more about these two traits and how they influence people at work.
+Read on to learn more about patient vs. impatient traits and how they influence people at work.

 What does it mean to be impatient?